efueger/framework/README.md

 Constraints have named keys that match to a corresponding `regex` parameter, optional parameters are enclosed with the square brackets `[]`.

+Route definitions implement the [`Configuration`](https://github.com/mvc5/framework/blob/master/src/Config/Configuration.php) interface which enables each definition to have their own set of configuration values that could then be used by any function called during the [`Route Match Event`](https://github.com/mvc5/framework/blob/master/src/Route/Match/Match.php).
 ```php
 return [
     'name'       => 'home', //name required for url generator